PhD in History

 Preparation for the Comprehensive Examination

-In the department of history, each doctoral student must prepare five fields for the comprehensive examinations.
+In the Department of History, each doctoral student must prepare four fields for the comprehensive examinations.
 The selection of those fields and the faculty who will be the examiners in each should be begun by the doctoral candidate and their advisor during their first semester at MU.
 The advisor will help the student prepare for examination in their major field.
 This will cover significant historical themes and historiographical trends in the specific period and area of the student’s prospective dissertation topic.
+The committee must consist of the student's advisor and three additional faculty.
+At least two of the additional faculty must be members of the History Department.

 Areas of Study and Dissertation Topics